jupyterlab/benchmarks/docs/source/fixes/strategies.md

 Current attempts have not brought enhancements.

+## React Concurrency

+We can inject more React into the UI components and see if it makes life easier to get better performance using core React performance features.

+- For React components, [React Concurrency](https://reactjs.org/docs/concurrent-mode-intro.html#concurrency) can be used.
+- [Try Notebok React component](https://github.com/jupyterlab/benchmarks/issues/15) to wrap the outputs in React.

+## Reuse contentFactory

-## Reuse contentFactory in Notebook Model
+Reuse contentFactory in Notebook Model.
 We may try to benchmark with this patch.
 At first user try, this does not give sensible change.

 ```
 diff --git a/packages/notebook/src/model.ts b/packages/notebook/src/model.ts